causztic/archwing/README.md

 1. Head to localhost:3000 and logout from any existing Metamask account

-2. Switch network to private network eg. localhost:8545 (Ganache's default)
+2. Switch network to private network eg. localhost:8545 (Ganache CLI default) or localhost:7545 (Ganache GUI default)
     <br><img src="images/metamask_networks.png" width="200">

 3. Restore account in Metamask with Ganache's mnemonic